z357412526/mousestyles/DOCFLOW.md

 <div id='docstrings'/>
 ## Docstrings
-- We will be following PEP0257
+- We will be following [PEP 0257](https://www.python.org/dev/peps/pep-0257/) conventions.
 - What is a Docstring?
   - A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition.
 Such a docstring becomes the \__doc\__ special attribute of that object.
 - When do we use docstrings?